Head of the Entrepreneurship and Innovation Department

 - Buffart, M., Croidieu, G., Kim, P.H. and Bowman, R (2020).
 Even Winners Need to Learn: How Government Entrepreneurship Programs Can Support Innovative Ventures.
-Research Policy.
-Forthcoming.
+Research Policy, in press.

 - Croidieu, G., & Kim, P. H. (2018).
 Labor of love: Amateurs and lay-expertise legitimation in the early US radio field.
 Administrative Science Quarterly, 63(1), 1-42.

 - Croidieu, G., Soppe, B., & Powell, W. W. (2018).
 Cru, glue, and status: how wine labels helped ennoble Bordeaux.
 In Research in the Sociology of Organizations: Multimodality, Meaning, and Institutions.
 Emerald Publishing Limited.